PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 rectangular area within a window within which drawing may take place.
 For those familiar with MacApp or TCL, there is a small difference in that in those systems a window is itself a view.
-In Mops, a window isn\'t a view, but contains a view or views.
+In Mops, a window isn't a view, but contains a view or views.

-Our basic Window class doesn\'t support views at all; for this you will need the Window+ class.
+Our basic Window class doesn't support views at all; for this you will need the Window+ class.
 Although you may draw directly in a Window via its Draw handler, we are now trying to discourage this.
-We don\'t even guarantee that in future windows will continue to have their own Draw handlers&mdash;in fact they probably won\'t!
+We don't even guarantee that in future windows will continue to have their own Draw handlers---in fact they probably won't!

 You should now use a view within a Window+, and draw either by overriding the DRAW: method for the view, or by using its draw handler.